2021-2022 Fellowship Program Dates: August 30, 2021 – May 27, 2022

 Access Latino Leaders Dedicated to Change

-During the nine-month program, you will have extraordinary access to a myriad of professionals from a variety of industries, who generously give of their time as guest speakers and mentors.
+During the nine-month program, you will have access to a myriad of professionals from a variety of industries, who generously give of their time as guest speakers and mentors.
 You will meet with national leaders who will engage you in meaningful dialogue about important issues—to the Latino community and our nation.
-You will also build vital relationships with the CHCI Alumni Association, a network of more than 3,100 Latino professionals located across the country, who are ready to support you in achieving your dreams.
-Past speakers have included:
+You will also build vital relationships with the CHCI Alumni Association, a network of more than 4,000 Latino professionals located across the country, who are ready to support you in achieving your dreams.

 Organize A Timely Policy Briefing

 One of the distinguishing features of CHCI’s Graduate Fellowship Program is the Capitol Hill Policy Briefing Series.
 As part of the program, you will research a public policy issue that relates to the Latino community in your specific area of study.
-You will then write an analytical white paper that is presented during the Capitol Hill Briefings.
+You will then write an issue brief that is presented during the Capitol Hill Briefings.
 Based on your topic, you will identify relevant subject matter experts to serve as panelists, organize your briefing and moderate the session—all of which are tremendous experiences that benefit your career in public policy.
-Additionally, select white papers may be chosen for publication in The Harvard Journal of Hispanic Policy, which is an incredible honor to add to your résumé.

 Your Success Story Continues with CHCI